 OnePlus isn't making too many changes to the hardware with the OnePlus 8T.
 The phone is powered by the Snapdragon 865 — just like the OnePlus 8 and 8 Pro — and it has LPDDR4X RAM and UFS 3.1 storage module.

-OnePlus usually tends to use Qualcomm's latest silicon on its flagships, but this time, we're not getting the Snapdragon 865+.
+OnePlus usually tends to use Qualcomm's latest available silicon on its flagships, but this time, we're not getting the Snapdragon 865+.
 OnePlus says the Snapdragon 865 continues to deliver class-leading performance for gaming and all day-to-day tasks, and with the 865+ offering marginal gains, it didn't see the value in switching to a new chipset.

 |Software||Android 11, OxygenOS 11|